fingerprintjs/fingerprintjs-pro-gtm/README.md

 `Region` - The [region](https://dev.fingerprint.com/docs/regions) of your subscription.

-`Endpoint` - This parameter should only be used with the [Subdomain integration](https://dev.fingerprint.com/docs/subdomain-integration)
+`Endpoint` - This parameter should only be used with the [Custom subdomain](https://dev.fingerprint.com/docs/subdomain-integration).
-.
 Specify your custom endpoint here.

 `tag` - a customer-provided value or an object that will be saved together with the identification event and will be returned back to you in a webhook message or when you search for the visit in the server API.